Per-Mode Panel Layouts in Cinnamon Using dconf Snapshots

 Snapshotting Cinnamon panel configurations with dconf and restoring them automatically when switching between single and dual monitor setups.

-Once the display mode switching was working reliably, the next thing that started to bother me was the panel layout.
-Going from two screens to one and back meant the Cinnamon panel arrangement was left stranded in whatever state it happened to be: a single centred panel when two screens were up, or a sprawling two-panel setup squashed onto one monitor.
+Once the display mode switching was working reliably, the next small thing that started to bother me was the panel layout.
+Going from two screens down to one and back again meant the Cinnamon panel arrangement got left stranded in whatever state it happened to be in when the displays changed underneath it, with a single centred panel when two screens were up, or a sprawling two-panel setup squashed awkwardly onto one monitor.
+The wrong layout never broke anything; it just made the desk feel slightly off in a way that, after enough switches, started to wear on me.

-Fortunately, Cinnamon stores all panel configuration in dconf, which makes the solution pleasingly clean: snapshot each layout once, restore the right one when switching modes.
+Fortunately, Cinnamon stores all of its panel configuration in dconf, which makes the solution pleasingly clean: snapshot each layout once, restore the right one whenever the mode switches.

 How Cinnamon stores panel config